N Korea’s Kim looks much thinner, causing health speculation

 Kim, known for heavy drinking and smoking, comes from a family with a history of heart problems.
 His father and grandfather, who ruled North Korea before him, both died of heart issues.
 Experts have said his weight could increase the possibility of cardiovascular diseases.

 South Korea’s Unification Ministry said it has no information to share about Kim’s health.
-His slimmer look has been the focus of keen interest in South Korea, with media outlets publishing phots of his previous and current appearances.
+His slimmer look has been the focus of keen interest in South Korea, with media outlets publishing photos of his previous and current appearances.

 Seo Yu-Seok at the Seoul-based Institute of North Korean Studies said the North’s recent creation of a first secretary of the ruling Workers’ Party, the country’s No. 2 job, might have been related to Kim’s possible health issues.
 He said Kim may have allowed the post’s establishment at the urging of top officials but still hasn’t named anyone to the job because it could loosen his grip on power.